KelvinTegelaar/CIPP/user-documentation/cipp/settings/notifications.md

 Enter a many email addresses as you need, separated by a comma.

 Email will be sent from the service account used for the SAM Wizard.
-The account must have a (shared) mailbox available.
+The service account must have a mailbox available.
+This can be accomplished by either assigning a license with Exchange to the service account permanently or temporarily and converting the service account's mailbox to a shared mailbox.
 If you do not have a mailbox available on the account the log will state we could not send out the notifications.

 {% hint style="info" %}
 Sent Items Notification emails **do not save** to the CIPP account's _Sent Items_ folder.